Category:

 Post Presidency

-After he left office, Bush and his wife Barbara built a retirement home in Houston.
+After he left office, Bush and his wife, Barbara, built a retirement home in Houston.
 He frequently spent time at his vacation home in Kennebunkport and took annual cruises in Greece.
 He declined to serve on any corporate boards but delivered many speeches and served as an advisor to private equity firm The Carlyle Group.
 Bush never published a memoir but co-wrote a book with Brent Scowcroft on a 1999 work on foreign policy, "A World Transformed."
 He supported his sons George W. and Jeb in their successful runs for Governor of Texas and Governor of Florida, respectively.
-He also supported his George W. in his 2000 presidential election but did not actively campaign or give a speech at the 2000 Republican National Convention.
-George W. was elected president in 2000 and as reelected in 2004, and Bush and his son thus became the second father-son pair to each serve as President following John Adams and John Quincy Adams.
+He also supported George W. in his 2000 presidential election but did not actively campaign or give a speech at the 2000 Republican National Convention.
+George W. was elected president in 2000 and was reelected in 2004, and Bush and his son thus became the second father-son pair to each serve as President, following John Adams and John Quincy Adams.

 Donald Miralle/Getty Images